altid/altid.github.io/using-listen-address.md

 ### Port Setting

 In the above example, the docs service (docfs) uses an optional listen port, 4509.
-When unset, the default port will depend on which ubqt server you're connecting to.
+When unset, the default port will depend on which Altid server you're connecting to.
 For example, 9p-server by default uses `:564`.
 In the above example, the actual address + port pair used would be `192.168.0.2:564`

 ## Wrapping Up

-To ease starting up a ubqt network, it's strongly suggested to create a startup script.
+To ease starting up an Altid network, it's strongly suggested to create a startup script.

 For example on Linux/*BSD: